Skip to content

 Now it’s time for the face, and here, kids can have a great time choosing how their pineapple is feeling.
 There was a lot of discussion as to if pineapples had eyelashes.
 It’s important to take the time to really hash these conversations out.

 Add arms and legs to the pineapple if desired.
-Big Sparklette tends to copy her toys.
+My oldest tends to copy her toys.
 I made mine so excited her arms were up in the air.
-Little Sparklette often looks at both of us and chooses something in between.
+My youngest often looks at both of us and chooses something in between.

 Then we added diagonal lines criss-crossing our pineapple for the texture.